zackosowski/CSVault/Lessons/Video Game Design (VGD)/VGD 1.3 - Intro to Scripting.md

 1. Create a new script in the Project window
 	- Right click > Create > C# Script
-	- Name this new script "ObjectExploder" and open it
+	- Name this new script `ObjectExploder` and open it

 2. Review [[Scripting in Unity]] together as a class